 (b) the company has power (not being power vested in it by virtue only of the provisions of a security or by virtue of shares issued to it for the purpose in pursuance of those provisions) directly or indirectly to nominate or appoint the majority of the directors of such other company,

-every such other company shall be deemed to be a “subsidiary company” within the meaning of this Part and the expression “subsidiary company” in this Part means a company in the case of which the conditions of this section are satisfied.
+every such other company shall be deemed to be a subsidiary company within the meaning of this Part and the expression subsidiary company in this Part means a company in the case of which the conditions of this section are satisfied.

 (2) Where a company, the ordinary business of which includes the lending of money, holds shares in another company as security only, no account shall for the purpose of determining under this subsection whether that other company is a subsidiary company be taken of the shares so held.